muiplayer/hello-muiplayer/docs/docs/guide/mui-player-mobile-plugin.md

 ## start using

 ::: warning Professional edition
-The plug-in is supported by the professional version, if you need to get the plug-in, <u>[click here](/joinUs/#professional-edition-plugin)</u> Check out the introduction of the professional version plug-in
+The plug-in is supported by the professional version, if you need to get the plugin, <u>[click here](/joinUs/#professional-edition-plugin)</u> Check out the introduction of the professional version plug-in
 :::

 Introduce **mui-player-mobile-plugin.js** on the page , the plug-in needs to be loaded before initializing the player: